Practice Tips for Singers

 There’s nothing quite like the accomplishment a kid feels after finally excelling at something tricky.
 Practicing music during and outside lessons gets students to face and overcome obstacles not only with learning music, but also in life!

 Learning any musical instrument requires practice and slow repetition, and there’s unique ways to practice each individual instrument as well.
-I sat down with fellow voice teacher, Sahiba, to share our favourite secrets for practicing to sing below.
+Here's our favourite secrets for practicing to sing below.

 Make sure to warm up every time before you sing, even a quick vocal warm-up is better than none!
 It’s like stretching before working out.
 Remember your vocal chords are also a muscle.